ARM-software/CMSIS-DSP/README.md

 ### Experimental autodiff extension

-Built on DSP++, the automatic differentiation (autodiff) extension is **experimental** and is **NOT a new ML framework**.
+Built on DSP++, the automatic differentiation (autodiff) extension is **experimental** and is not a new ML framework.
 Its focus is on-device fine-tuning using a subset of existing CMSIS-DSP kernels.
 See the [autodiff introduction](https://arm-software.github.io/CMSIS-DSP/autodiff_introduction.html) to learn more.

 ### Python wrapper